Panzanella Salad Recipe with Peaches

 • 2 -3 peaches, sliced

-• ball of fresh mozzarella or bocconcini cheese, drained and sliced or ripped up (optional)
+• balls of fresh mozzarella or bocconcini cheese, drained and sliced or ripped up (leave out for vegan option)

 Vinaigrette